talmage89/portfolio/README.md

-# Personal portfolio site
+# Portfolio

+My personal website.

 Written in React, built with create-react-app.
 Hosted with Firebase at [talmage-bergeson.com](https://talmage-bergeson.com/)